Butter Pecan Cookies are chewy cookies full of real butter pecan flavor, with toasted pecans that have been bathed in brown butter.

 - When the crackling subsides a little, the butter will quickly start to turn a toasty brown color.
 Once the butter is brown and you can smell a lovely nutty aroma, remove the butter from the heat.

 - Pour the butter into your mixing bowl and set aside to cool while you prepare the pecans.
+Make sure you get all the little brown specks at the bottom of the pan - those are the toasted milk solids that add all the nutty flavor!

-- Put the pecans in a dry frying pan and heat over medium-high heat.
+- Put the pecans in a dry frying pan and heat over medium heat.
 Let them toast, stirring occasionally until you can smell a lovely toasted pecan smell (about 5-7 minutes).
 Remove from the heat.1 ½ cups Pecans

-- Press one or two pecans into the top of each cookie for decoration.
+- Press one or two pecans into the top of each cookie for decoration.Optional: Sprinkle with a little brown sugar and sea salt.

 It really helps and I love hearing all your feedback!